cs4241-19a/a2-shortstack/README.md

 Natalie Bloniarz - Assignment 2 - Short Stack: Basic Two-tier Web Application using HTML/CSS/JS and Node.js
 ---

-## Celebrity Horoscope Database
+## Zodiac Calculator / Horoscope Database
 The purpose of this comedy.
 The application calcualtes zodiac signs based on a given birthdate, and gives users the opportunity to revieve a random horoscope for a person entered into the database.
-(All horoscopes were generated using https://www.wordblanks.com/mad-libs/misc/story_137920/played/4032093/?new=1) An area for future expanision would be the addition of a persistant database.
+(All horoscopes were generated using https://www.wordblanks.com/mad-libs/misc/story_137920/played/4032093/?new=1) An area for future expanision would be the addition of a persistant database and the addition of an internal horoscope madlibs generator.

-Here is a sample formula for summarizing your activities, talk about:
-- the domain area the project pertains to
-- the main challenges or problems the application addresses
-- the key innovations that make it possible to address the problem
-- the main results of the implementation, does it really address the problem?
-- any additional implications of the resulting application, or possibly areas for future work that have been discovered as part of the design and implementation activities

 http://a2-nbloniarz.glitch.me

 ## Technical Achievements
 - **Dynamic Dropdowns**: When adding or modifying information in the database, the dropdown for the day of the month dynamically changes based on the month selected.
 - **Dynamic Displays**: The buttons on the navigation bar at the top of the page dynamically hide/show the relevant functionalities of the buttons
 - **Completed Server Logic**: The user can add, modify, and delete, multiple pieces of infomation per visit.
-Additionally The user is not allowed to add duplicate information
+Additionally The user is not allowed to add duplicate information (Exact same first name, last name, month, and day)

 ### Design/Evaluation Achievements